-Our NGO partner Stop the Traffick produces a monthly adverse media report that summarises known modern slavery issues, media articles and regulatory action taken against Bunzl suppliers.
+In addition to periodic global social risk-assessment, our NGO partner Stop the Traffick produces a monthly adverse media report that summarises known modern slavery issues, media articles and regulatory action taken against Bunzl suppliers.
 This helps us to keep abreast of any emerging modern slavery issues in our supply chain.
 More details around our risk mitigation strategy can be found in the Managing our supply chains section of this statement.